abrahamy/demo/README.md

 ## README
 This is Mike's commit

+##Information
-This is a new Commit
+This is a training repository